RezaShahrestani/programme/courses/Pre-Course/Technical Application/event-page-technical-task/README.md

----
-description: >-
+# ☕ Event Page Technical Task
 Create a simple, responsive landing page for a fictional event.
 The page should be designed using only HTML and CSS, showcasing a basic understanding of these technologies.
----

-# ☕ Event Page Technical Task

 ## Objectives